megsra17/regex-turtorial/regex-tutorial/Develop/gist-template.md

 3. `?`: The question mark means "zero or one time".
 For example, the regex a? would match the strings "a" or "", but not the string "aa".

-4. {n}: The curly braces are used to specify an exact number of repetitions.
+4. `{n}`: The curly braces are used to specify an exact number of repetitions.
 For example, the regex a{3} would match the string "aaa" but not the string "aa" or "aaaa".

-5. {n,}: The curly braces with a comma are used to specify a minimum number of repetitions.
+5. `{n,}`: The curly braces with a comma are used to specify a minimum number of repetitions.
 For example, the regex a{3,} would match any string containing at least three "a" characters, such as "aaaa" or "aaaaaa".

-6. {n,m}: The curly braces with a comma are used to specify a minimum and maximum number of repetitions.
+6. `{n,m}`: The curly braces with a comma are used to specify a minimum and maximum number of repetitions.
 For example, the regex a{3,5} would match any string containing at least three and at most five "a" characters, such as "aaa" or "aaaaa".

 ### OR Operator